 Vince Vaughn and Immorally Moral Brawl in Cell Block 99

-When options in life seem limited and circumstances present few options, even the moral may become immoral.
-Good people relunctantly choose to take a turn for the bad hoping a greater purpose is served.
-Vince Vaughn's portrayal of Bradley Thomas, the anti-hero of the prison drama Brawl in Cell Block 99, is a mostly decent man who does very indecent things.
-While the audience feels for his plight and might sympathize and empathize with him in equal parts, Bradley Thomas remains an immoral man deserved of his fate.
+When life options seem limited, and circumstances present few options, even the moral may become immoral.
+Good people reluctantly choose to take a turn for the bad, hoping to serve a higher purpose.
+Vince Vaughn's portrayal of Bradley Thomas, the anti-hero of the prison drama Brawl in Cell Block 99, reveals a mostly decent man who does very indecent things.
+While the audience feels for his plight and might sympathize and empathize with him in equal parts, Bradley Thomas remains an immoral man deserving of his fate.
 Nothing he does removes the specter of this truth from his actions.

 The story starts with a down-on-your-luck prelude.

 After losing his job working as a mechanic, Bradley Thomas returns to his old career of being a drug mule.
-He has wife and a soon-to-be born child to care for.
-A drug currying job predictably goes bad.
+He has a wife and a soon-to-be-born child to care for.
+A drug currying job predictably goes terribly wrong.
 Ironically, Thomas' decision to help save police during a shootout with his partners leads to his arrest.

-A detective notes how Thomas choose to sacrifice himself to save the police officers and realizes he is, despite his career choice, a good and moral man.
+A detective notes how Thomas chooses to sacrifice himself to save the police officers and realizes he is, despite his career choice, a good and moral man.
 Thomas' morality won't allow him to cut a deal since he won't "rat" on his employer.
-The detective does make a mention of how methamphetamines take a tremendous toll on addicts -- inferring Thomas contributes to the misery.
-Thomas continues to contribute to human misery by not doing anything to stop his employer.
+The detective mentions how methamphetamines take a tremendous toll on addicts -- inferring Thomas contributes to the misery.
+Thomas continues to add to human suffering by not doing anything to stop his employer.
 So, Bradley Thomas comes off as a half-moral/half highly-immoral man.
 In the final analysis, he's an immoral man.

 With no subtle irony, he pleads "nolo contendere" to the charges.
 The plea means "no contest" entails neither admitting guilt nor professing innocence.
-For all intents and purposes, it acts as the perfect plea for someone who walks a tightrope between hero and villain and moral and immoral.
-Regardless, a nolo contendere plea is really no different than a guilty plea.
-The 7-year sentence he receives reveals as much.
+Nolo contendere acts as the perfect plea for someone who walks a tightrope between hero and villain and moral and immoral.
+Regardless, a nolo contendere plea is no different than a guilty plea.
+He receives a tough seven-year sentence.

 The justice system pegs Bradley Thomas correctly.
-He's guilty.
-He cannot be trusted outside of a cellblock.
+He's guilty, dangerous, and belongs inside a cellblock.
 Regardless of his circumstances, motivations, and underlying moral code, he deserves his sentence and all the misery that goes with it.